swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 Similarly, we will allow structural types to be nested inside of protocols (such as the standard library's `FloatingPoint*` enums).
 These structural types are _part of the protocol_, not part of the conformers; they are an intrinsic part of the contract which the protocol expresses.
 As such, types defined inside the protocol body may not have access modifiers.
 If you wish to nest a type inside a protocol which is not _required_ for conformance, it is recommended that you define it in an  extension rather than the protocol body.

-For convenience, types will import the nested types of protocols they conform to via implicit typealiases:
+For convenience, types will import the nested types of protocols they conform to via implicit typealiases for unqualified lookup:

 ```swift
 protocol FloatingPoint {